Gongaku/Update_Seamless_Coop/README.md

 This is just a quick script to update or install the Elden Ring Seamless Coop mod.

 ## Executables
+Go to the latest releases: [here](https://github.com/Gongaku/Update_Seamless_Coop/releases)
-Download the .exe file for Windows machines.
+* Download the .exe file for Windows machines.
-Download the .bin file for Linux machines.
+* Download the .bin file for Linux machines.
-Currently no OS X/MacOS support.
+* Currently no OS X/MacOS support.
 I don't have one to test with...
+* Alternatively just use the Python Script

 ## Usage
 ```sh